-Since recovering from the overplucked eyebrows of the ’90s and early 2000s, there has been an overwhelming number of brow products and services made available to achieve that perfect, full brow look.
+Since recovering from the overplucked eyebrows of the ’90s and early 2000s, there has been an overwhelming number of brow products and services made available to achieve that perfect, full brow look that pairs perfectly with a lip blush.
 Eyebrow feathering is just one of the latest brow innovations.

 We’re all looking for as many opportunities as possible to get back our brows or create that coveted, defined brow effect.
-From microblading to brow tinting, there is a product and service for every brow goal.
+From eyebrow lamination to brow tinting, there is a product and service for every brow goal.

 From the world of tattooing and microblading comes the latest semi-permanent brow service called eyebrow feathering.
 This service offers a more natural-looking brow than traditional microblading to give you a full yet effortless brow.
 It’s sometimes also called microfeathering.

 Eyebrow feathering is a semi-permanent microblading technique that works with your natural brow shape to give you your perfect brows.
 Kristie Streicher, a renowned LA-based brow artist, trademarked this technique because she wanted a more natural-looking alternative to microblading.

 Eyebrow feathering varies from traditional eyebrow tattoos because it uses different tools and techniques.
 While eyebrow tattoos are permanent, eyebrow feathering is semi-permanent.
 This is because eyebrow tattoos, like regular tattoos, use needles that go further into your skin and deposit permanent ink.

 Eyebrow feathering uses a single needle or blade with semi-permanent iron oxide pigment instead of tattoo ink.
 This gives your Pro a lot more control over the fine details of your new brows and it’s how that hair-like feathered look is achieved.